sherwyndd/cses-solutions/README.md

 # CSES Solutions
 Hi, my name is Sherwynd, i created this project to share my journey about finished all [CSES Problem Set](https://cses.fi/problemset/) :').
 Thanks for spending your time to came here.
-It's very helpful if you review my code (many of them isnt clean and optimizing ToT).
+It's very helpful if you review my code (many of them arent clean and optimizing ToT).
 If you want to see how im coding.
 Here are my newest code :

 | Problem Type          | Number Solved |
 |-----------------------|:-------------:|